mihirgathani/Wildfire_Analysis_Project/README.md

-# Wildfire Analysis Project - Mesa, AZ
+# Analysis of Wildfire Impact on Mesa, AZ

 ## Project Overview
 This project investigates the health impacts of wildfire smoke exposure on the community of Mesa, Arizona.
 With the increasing frequency and intensity of wildfires, understanding their effect on public health has become an urgent priority.
 Using data from the US Geological Survey (USGS), EPA Air Quality System (AQS), CDC, and the Arizona Department of Health Services (ADHS), I analyze trends in respiratory disease mortality, healthcare utilization, and other health indicators.